Goddess Pilgrimage to Crete

-On this trip, from May 31-June 14, 2014 and September 27-October 11, 2014, women will visit many sacred sites in Crete as well six archeological museums, sacred centers like Knossos, Phaistos, Tholos Tomb at Kamilari, go swimming in the Mediterranean, and see ancient villages and shrines throughout the beautiful island.
+Women will visit many sacred sites in Crete as well six archeological museums, sacred centers like Knossos, Phaistos, Tholos Tomb at Kamilari, go swimming in the Mediterranean, and see ancient villages and shrines throughout the beautiful island.

 Carol Christ has been leading tours to Greece for 20 years, and today she lives in Lesbos, the home of the poet Sappho.

 Inspiring a Painter